Trump urges Israel to ‘finish up’ its Gaza offensive: ‘Got to get it done’

 Trump also again suggested that American Jews were wrong to support Democrats, days after being criticized by some Jewish advocates for saying Jewish Democrats were being disloyal to their religion.
 He alleged that Biden “supports the enemy.”

-The Review-Journal is owned by the Adelson family, who also own Israel Hayom.
+The Review-Journal and Israel Hayom are owned by the Adelson family.
+Dr. Miriam Adelson is publisher of Israel Hayom.